lzim/mtl/blue/session05/s05_facilitator/mtl_session05_say.md

 - What types of decisions does the team make that affect these variables?
 - Close the "i" information and look over the values - how do they strike you?
 Do they line up with how you think things are in your team?
 In particular, notice \__________________________________________

-### 9. Find the Team Data Table variables in the system diagram at the left.
+### 9. Find the Team Data Table variables in the system diagram at the left

 - True Missed Appointments %
 - Appointment Supply